HSF/hsf.github.io/archive/tracking.md

 We invite interested projects and groups to participate and will list them on this webpage.

-  * [ACTS](https://gitlab.cern.ch/acts/a-common-tracking-sw) - extration of ATLAS tracking software for general use
+  * [ACTS](https://gitlab.cern.ch/acts/a-common-tracking-sw) - extraction of ATLAS tracking software for general use

 ## Related Workshops